-You better start with relatively small budget (keeping in mind statistical significance though) and only increase investments as you figure out unit economy and get more familiar and confident with the whole thing.
+You better start with a relatively small budget (keeping in mind statistical significance though) and only increase investments as you figure out the unit economy and get more familiar and confident with the whole thing.

-If you have no significant experience or any desire to setup an ad campaign, give the job to professionals (like a GRIN tech, duh).
+If you have no significant experience or any desire to set up an ad campaign, give the job to professionals (like a GRIN tech, duh).

 Things to keep in mind

-Coordinated decision-making is a major slowdown
+Coordinated decision-making is a significant slowdown

-Everyone is just trying so hard and is so scared to make a mistake, to sink in estimation of people who, in reality, don’t care about them at all.
+Everyone is just trying so hard and is so scared to make a mistake, to sink in the estimation of people who, in reality, don’t care about them at all.
 That is why the work is throttling so much.